-MARTIN: No. Well, I mean, I think that most - the largest entitlement programs as we know are geared toward the elderly.
+MARTIN: No. Well, I mean, I think that most - the largest entitlement programs, as we know, are geared toward the elderly.
 So I think that that's a fact.
-And it's also true, just to clarify this for people who don't know, the largest percentage of people who receive food stamps in this country, overwhelmingly, are white.
+And it is also true - just to clarify this for people who don't know - that the largest percentage of people who receive food stamps in this country, overwhelmingly, are white.
 In fact, African-Americans are far less likely to receive food stamps than other groups, even though there's a larger percentage of black people who are poor.
-So I just think it's important to clarify that.
+So I just think it's important to clarify those.

 Viviana, you haven't weighed on this.
-That was Krissah Thompson was just talking earlier, who worked on this series.
+That was Krissah Thompson who was talking earlier, who worked on this series.
 Viviana, your thoughts about this?

-HURTADO: I thought it was interesting Krissah's article wrote that for a lot of young black women, they were looking at the trails that people like Michelle Obama, Oprah Winfrey blazed, and that they - that was giving them inspiration to really reach for the stars.
+HURTADO: I thought it was interesting that Krissah's article - wrote that for a lot of young, black women, they were looking at the trails that people like Michelle Obama, Oprah Winfrey blazed, and that they - that was giving them inspiration to really reach for the stars.
 And I thought it was interesting that Michelle Obama, to Gayle King on CBS, spoke about the weight of this stereotype, this label of being an angry black woman.
-And so it's interesting to see that even though there's incredible advances, there still is a lot of, I guess molds that black women and all women of color are still breaking.
+And so it's interesting to see that even though there's incredible advances, there still is a lot of - I guess molds that black women, and all women of color, are still breaking.

-And I just wanted to say, as well, that I'm looking forward to a similar study in the Latino community, because Latina women, as well, are weighed down by a lot of cultural low expectations, as well as low societal expectations.
-And so I don't see a lot of the women in the media besides hot tamales or maids.
-And, of course, we know that there are a real multiplicity of Latina women, particularly the U.S.-born, they're becoming more educated.
-They're more career-focused.
-They're leaving their families and their household incomes.
+And I just wanted to say, as well, that I'm looking forward to a similar study in the Latino community because Latina women, as well, are weighed down by a lot of cultural low expectations, as well as low societal expectations.
+And so I don't see a lot of the women in the media, besides hot tamales or maids.
+And of course, we know that there are a real multiplicity of Latina women, particularly the U.S.-born.
+They're becoming more educated; they're more career-focused.
+They're leading their families and their household incomes.

-MARTIN: And we certainly heard from one of those people this morning, Loretta Sanchez, a member of Congress, who is nobody's - she might be hot, but she's nobodies tamale, right?
+MARTIN: And we certainly heard from one of those people this morning, Loretta Sanchez, a member of Congress, who is nobody's - she might be hot, but she's nobody's tamale, right?
 So...

 (SOUNDBITE OF LAUGHTER)

 MARTIN: You know, the survey did talk a lot about love and marriage, too, which is interesting.
-But, you know, in the celebrity kind of relationship news, there's the news that supermodel Heidi Klum and singer Seal are breaking up after, what, seven or eight years of marriage.
-And, you know, I think it's just one of those things that it's just a bummer.
+But, you know, in the celebrity kind of relationship news, there's the news that supermodel Heidi Klum and singer Seal are breaking up after - what, seven or eight years of marriage.
+And, you know, this is just one of those things that - it's just a bummer.
 I'm sorry, it's just a bummer.
-Just because you don't see - you know, they, unlike some people, don't seem to be playing their relationship out in the media except that, you know, they do do a lot of red carpets, as you might imagine, since she is in fashion.
+Just because you don't see - you know, they, unlike some people, don't seem to be playing their relationship out in the media except that, you know, they do do a lot of red carpets - as you might imagine, since she is in fashion.
 And then you hear that Aretha Franklin has called off her engagement.
 So I don't know.
 Danielle, what does that - does that bum you out to hear this, or you just don't care?

-BELTON: Oh, this, you know, it reminds me that no matter your economic status or your celebrity status, you still have to deal with people one-on-one like everyone else does.
+BELTON: Oh, this, you know, it reminds me that no matter your economic status or your celebrity status, you still have to deal with people one-on-one, like everyone else does.
 So you still fall in love.
 You still deal with all the negatives and the positives that come with that love.
-And so just us looking on the outside, this couple is wonderful, beautiful and looks gorgeous and perfect.
-But they still probably have all the same problems we all have with our partners, and it just became overwhelming for them.
+And so just us looking on the outside - this couple is wonderful, beautiful, and looks gorgeous and perfect.
+But they still probably had all the same problems we all have with our partners, and it just became overwhelming for them.

 MARTIN: Oh, you just have too much common sense.
 I'm sorry.